PrinceNiyonshuti/localization-app/README.md

 - use context api on other functions [Fixed]
 - Making Protected Routes [Fixed]
 - use state without default data [Fixed]
-- handling google map data
+- handling google map data [Fixed]
-- mapping each restaurant on google map
+- mapping each restaurant on google map [Fixed]
 - Make test of form submit

 ## Findings